pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-developer-stacks-git-branches/index.md

 pulumi stack rename zephyr/test
 ```

+## Viewing the second iteration of Zephyr's code

+You can view the second iteration of Zephyr's Pulumi and application code --- the iteration that corresponds to the decisions described in this blog post --- by navigating to [this GitHub repository](https://github.com/pulumi/zephyr-app/).
+From the branch/tag dropdown, switch from the `main` branch to the [`dev-stacks`](https://github.com/pulumi/zephyr-app/tree/dev-stacks) tag

+From that GitHub repository, you can also choose to deploy the Pulumi code yourself.
+Full instructions for deploying the code are found in the repository.

 ## Summarizing recommended practices

 In this post, we covered several new recommended practices for working collaboratively with Pulumi, all aimed at optimizing for high team and developer velocity: